-Adventures in Lifelong Learning, "ALL", is an affiliate of Elderhostel Institute Network and is under the auspices of Three Rivers Community College, Division of Continuing Education and Community Services.
+Adventures in Lifelong Learning, A.L.L., is an affiliate of Road Scholar and is under the auspices of Three Rivers Community College, Division of Continuing Education and Community Services.
 The program offers an extensive selection of learning enrichment courses.
 The noncredit programs encompass such topics as art, history, religion, politics, and a myriad of other subjects.
 The curriculum also provides courses for entertainment, such as the classic movie series.
 Field trips to art galleries and studios, museums, and historic edifices are also an integral part of each semester's lifelong learning agenda.

-The noncredit programs open to those who are 50 years of age and over, start in October and April of each year.
+The noncredit programs starting in October and April of each year., are open to those who are 50 years of age and older.
 Registration takes place in the Fall & Spring and the cost for members is \$15 per semester.
 The registration fee allows members to participate in all classes.
-Classes are held at the college campus as well as spaces within the local community.
+Classes are held at the college campus.